 \subsection{Participants and Procedure}

-We invited twelve experts (two experts for each topic) to evaluate the schema and the accordingly outputs.
-The experts (average age 27.0, 7 female, 5 male) all have experience in the relevant domain and the specific task.
-For example, for news TikTok tasks, we invited journalism graduate students who had at least two years of experience in making news TikToks; for the LinkedIn profile summary task, we invited university career coaches who regularly advise students on crafting professional profiles.
-Before the evaluation, we presented experts with examples of the schemas.
-We provided an evaluation rubric of the seven dimensions and guided them through it using practical examples.
-We requested them to read the original examples thoroughly before commencing ratings on schemas and outputs.
-For each of the tasks, two experts independently evaluated each dimension on a 7-point scale with justifications.
-When presenting the data to the experts, the condition information is removed, and the order of the condition shown to experts are counterbalanced between all the participants.
-The experts were compensated \$50/hour.
+Twelve domain experts (two per topic; average age 27.0; 7 female, 5 male) evaluated the schemas and outputs.
+Each expert had relevant domain experience.
+For example, journalism graduate students with at least two years of experience making news TikToks, or university career coaches who regularly advise on LinkedIn profiles.
+Before evaluation, experts reviewed example schemas and a rubric covering four dimensions (Table~\ref{tab:tech_results_merged}).
+They read the original examples thoroughly, then independently rated each dimension on a 7-point scale with justifications.
+Condition labels were removed and the order was counterbalanced.
+Experts were compensated \$50/hour.